SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/aws/aws_flow_logs.md

 1. Select the notification for object creation in the Event type section.
 2. As the destination, choose the SQS service
-3. Select the queue you create in the previous section.
+3. Select the queue you created in the previous section.

 ### Create the intake